aschey/termprofile/README.md

 ### Ratatui Conversions

-If the `ratatui` feature is enabled, all of the above conversions work with Ratatui types.
+`anstyle` is used for color conversions due to its compatibility with other terminal color crates, but it does not have support for a `Color::Reset` variant, which can be important for TUI apps.
+If the `ratatui` feature is enabled, all of the above conversions work with Ratatui types, allowing for full compatibility without requiring `anstyle` as an intermediate layer.

 ```rust
 use termprofile::TermProfile;